Plantlyfe/Network-Monitoring/README.md

 ### **Zabbix Network Devices Dashboard**
 - Configured SNMPv3 on both Cisco Router and Switches for secure networking monitoring.
 - Initially had issues with network device data **_not_** populating in Zabbix.
 Used Paessler SNMP Tester to troubleshoot.
 Determined the issue was with the initial SNMPv3 configurations which was then corrected.
 SNMP Host IP address was configured incorrectly.
 - I was unable to configure SNMP on the TP-Link Access Point due to device limitations.
-As a workaround I setup ping monitor on Zabbix to confrim the status of the Access Point, simply to know if it is up or down.
+As a workaround I setup ping monitor to confirm the status of the Access Point, simply to know if the device is up or down.

 ![View Network Devices Dashboard](https://github.com/Plantlyfe/Network-Monitoring/blob/main/screenshots/Network%20Devices%20Dashboard.png)